Raathigesh/dazzle/README.md

  - `title` property - Title of the widget that should be displayed on top of the widget.

-### The `layout` prop
+### Dashboard `layout`
 The `layout` prop takes the current layout of the dashboard.
 Layout could have multiple rows and columns.
-A sample layout object would look like
+A sample layout object would look like below.

 ```javascript
 {